andrew-stclair/All-That-Glitters/Readme.md

 - [Download Obsidian](https://obsidian.md/download)
-- Get the Community Git Plugin
+- Get the community git plugin
 - Clone this repo to your machine and open it as an Obsidian notebook